-Using the principle of magnetism, Toppik promises an effective solution to those suffering from pattern baldness or hair loss due to other reasons such as traction alopecia, nutritional deficiencies and radio or chemotherapy.
+Using the principle of magnetism, Toppik hair fibres promise an effective solution to those suffering from pattern baldness or hair loss due to other reasons such as traction alopecia, nutritional deficiencies and radio or chemotherapy.
+Its application doesn’t take more than a few seconds.

-The following are the ingredients found in Toppik.
+The following are the ingredients found in Toppik hair fibres.

 Essentially they are hair fibres that are predominantly claimed to be made of “high-grade keratin”.
-However, there are other ingredients present in the product as can be found.
+However, there are other ingredients present in the product.
 It acts as a concealer for the scalp.
-It is the protein which makes up our natural hair and protects it.
+It is this keratin protein that makes up our natural hair and protects it.

-It should not come into contact with the eyes (it can irritate), nose or mouth.
-If you continue to spray Toppik for prolonged times, you will surely inhale some quantities of it.
+It should not come into contact with the eyes (it can cause irritation), nose or mouth.
+If you continue to spray Toppik hair fibres for prolonged times, you will surely inhale some quantities of it.
 The cumulative effect of this compound is dangerous.

 Another compound present in Toppik is phenoxyethanol.
 The European Commission on Health and Safety considers the chemical as safe for use in cosmetics.
 But the concentration should be 1% or lower than that.
 But if you continue to use a product that contains this chemical for a long time, its concentration will build up.
 This will, of course, be harmful.

-Other than that, the compound can cause eczema, hives, skin irritation, allergic reactions (anaphylaxis).
-Its presence in ultrasound gel has caused contact dermatitis according to a case report.
+Other than that, the compound can cause eczema, hives, skin irritation, and allergic reactions.
+Its presence in ultrasound gel has caused contact dermatitis, according to a case report.
 Depending on how you use it, you can be vulnerable to certain side effects caused by this chemical in Toppik.

 Healthy functioning of our body requires silica.
 But its overexposure has been linked to several ailments.
-Silicosis is one condition that can develop because of it.
+Silicosis is one of these.
 It causes scarring of the lung tissue and can cause respiratory issues that are exacerbated over time.
 It can also cause cancer of the lungs, kidney and heart diseases.

-In a lot of ways, hair transplant cost of surgery is a much better option than buying Toppik for hair.
+In a lot of ways, a hair transplant is a much better option than buying Toppik products.
 Let’s take a look at the following reasons.

 Negative Health Effects

-An important thing to remember is that you should wash your head on the same day you apply Toppik.
+An important thing to remember is that you should wash your head on the same day you apply Toppik hair fibres.
 It can, otherwise, cause bacterial and fungal infections.
 This means pus, pain, redness, itchiness, and swelling, among other symptoms.

 Lack of Comfort